-Unless otherwise instructed, please refrain from using tablets, laptops, cell phones or any other electronic devices during class as it is distracting and inconsiderate of other students and the instructor.
+Electronic devices may be required for some of the quizzes, which can be taken via Canvas.
+Unless otherwise instructed, please refrain from excessive use of tablets, laptops, cell phones or any other electronic devices during class as it can become distracting and inconsiderate of other students and the instructor.